Skip to content

 Testing Your Installation

-After configuring the MCP Server with your AI assistant, you can test the installation with the following prompts:
+After the instructions are in place, you can test the installation with the following prompts:

 • "Which cluster contexts are available in my kubeconfig?"